GE

 AJ Bell charges £5 per online deal (£3.50 if you placed 10+ deals the previous month) and a 0.25% platform fee capped at £42/year for shares (which includes gilts) inside an ISA — see our AJ Bell review for the full schedule.
 Hargreaves Lansdown caps online share dealing at £6.95 per trade — confirmed against hl.co.uk/charges — and applies a 0.35% account charge capped at £45/year on shares inside the ISA.
 Full breakdown in our Hargreaves Lansdown review.
 Interactive investor charges a flat monthly fee of £5.99/month (Core, portfolios up to £100k) plus £3.99 per UK trade — see our interactive investor review. iWeb (now branded as Scottish Widows Share Dealing) charges £5 per trade with no annual platform fee on its ISA or Share Dealing Account — the cheapest option for buy-and-hold gilt buyers, covered in our iWeb review.

 For gilts specifically — bought once, held to maturity, no ongoing trading — iWeb's flat structure wins on cost.
 For a fully-featured ISA where gilts are one holding among many, AJ Bell's £42 cap is the most defensible compromise.
-Hargreaves Lansdown's £45 ISA cap is two pounds higher than AJ Bell's and dealing is £6.95 vs £5 — close enough that you should pick on research and app quality, not fees, if HL's other features matter to you.
+Hargreaves Lansdown's £45 ISA cap is £3 higher than AJ Bell's and dealing is £6.95 vs £5 — close enough that you should pick on research and app quality, not fees, if HL's other features matter to you.

 Primary vs Secondary Market: What Retail Can and Can't Do